 2017

-Readings in Law and Political Economy (in Portuguese) (Teaching assistant)
+Readings in Law and Political Economy (in Portuguese) (B.A.)

 Teaching assistant for Prof. Diogo R. Coutinho